 Quietness scores were assigned by taking decibel readings at an equal distance from each machine, paired with a consensus of the agreeableness of the noise each grinder created.

 Honestly, choosing the quietest model was a piece of cake.
 The Cuisinart Deluxe scored a solid 9 for quietness.
 Its sound quality had everyone saying, "Woah!" every time we used it.
 The Breville Smart Pro took a 9 as well, tying for the highest score.
 Even though the motor noise had a less pleasant frequency, the Breville was still impressively quiet and even had a slightly lower decibel reading than the Deluxe.

 The blade models we tested (the Krups Fast Touch and KitchenAid Blade) were both moderately loud, scoring a 4, but the loudest models were really the Cuisinart Supreme and the KitchenAid Burr.
 We were almost afraid to turn these on.
 The Cuisinart Supreme came in with a 2 on quietness.
 It not only had the highest decibel reading but it also created the most noise—the rattling and crushing of beans along with a whirring motor that finished with a record-scratching sound.
 The KitchenAid Burr scored a 3 on quietness, having a slightly lower decibel reading but a screaming high pitch motor.

-Morning coffee rituals can be a sacred thing.
+Morning coffee rituals can be a sacred thing, and having a grinder at home can add a whole new level to that sacredness.
 We hope that our testing results have helped you find the best grinder to make that ritual a bit easier, and a bit tastier.
-If you still have some questions, take a look at our buying advice article, which goes into more detail concerning the ins and outs of coffee grinders.